-Why is my EC2 Linux instance unreachable and failing one or both of its status checks?
+Why is my EC2 Linux instance unreachable and failing its status checks?

-My Amazon Elastic Compute Cloud (Amazon EC2) Linux instance is unreachable and is failing one or both of its status checks.
+My Amazon Elastic Compute Cloud (Amazon EC2) Linux instance is unreachable and fails its status checks.

 Short description